Moburu/battleship/README.md

 ... they're the same ships!!!!

 The solution ended up being that I was populating the cpu board with the same ship instances as the human board.
 So when I hit a ship on one board, I also hit it on the other one.
 I fixed this by making two different arrays of ships, one for each player.

+Things I practiced with this project:
+1. Test-driven development
+2. Rapid prototyping
+3. Using styled-components, keeping my styles organized in a separate folder and importing them when needed
+4. Modularizing functions, having factories for different classes I can use and reuse as needed as well as keeping a separate "helper functions" file to share between components whenever needed.